ShathaMahmoud26/OS-Assignment1--Shatha-Mohammed/ANSWERS.md

 **Your Answer:**

-### Example 1: [Name of application/scenario]
+### Example 1: [ Web Server ]

 **Description**:
-[Describe the real-world scenario or application]
+[A web server handles multiple user requests at the same time.
+Each request can be processed using a separate thread.

 **Why Round-Robin works well here**:
-[Explain why Round-Robin scheduling is suitable.
-Consider fairness, responsiveness, predictability, etc.]
+[Round-Robin ensures that each request gets a fair amount of CPU time.
+This prevents one request from blocking others and keeps the server responsive for all users.]

-### Example 2: [Name of application/scenario]
+### Example 2: [Operating System Task Scheduling]

 **Description**:
-[Describe the real-world scenario or application]
+[Operating systems manage multiple processes like applications, background tasks, and system services.]

 **Why Round-Robin works well here**:
-[Explain why Round-Robin scheduling is suitable.
-Consider fairness, responsiveness, predictability, etc.]
+[Round-Robin scheduling ensures that all processes get a fair share of CPU time.
+It improves responsiveness and prevents any process from dominating the system.]

 ---

 ## Summary

 **Key concepts I understood through these questions:**
-1.
+1. The difference between threads and processes
-2.
+2. How Round-Robin scheduling works
-3.
+3. Thread lifecycle and states

 **Concepts I need to study more:**
-1.
+1. Thread synchronization
-2.
+2. Advanced scheduling algorithms